Church of Wells: Controversies

 On December 28, 2015, church members Matthew DeRouville and James Robert MacPherson III were arrested in Alto, Texas for refusing to leave an auto parts store after telling an unmarried pregnant employee she would go to Hell if she did not repent.
 In June 2017, DeRouville and MacPherson were found guilty of criminal trespassing, sentenced to spend 90 days in jail, and fined $2000; however, they paid their fine within 14 days and spent only 45 days in jail.

 In March 2016, members of the church disrupted a Baptist church service in Saranac Lake, New York.

-In October 2016, Jordan Reichenberger was approached by two church elders in downtown Austin.
-He claims that they gave him a water bottle that was "laced in drugs" and drove him to the church complex in Wells.
-Five days later, his family was able to track him down using his cell phone.
-Reichenberger's family had a verbal dispute with church members and, after several hours, were able to get Reichenberger out of the compound.
-Reichenberger claims he was habitually drugged during his time at the complex and was physically held there against his will.
-He claimed that subsequent hair analysis showed evidence of the drugging.
-Reichenberger's story aired on the talk show Dr. Phil.
-During the show, local mainline pastor James Maddox discussed his opinion on the church.
-He said that he believed there were "sweat lodges" where people were deprived of sleep, water, and nutrition as a form of indoctrination.
+In October 2016, a young outreach minister named Jordan Reichenberger alleged he was drugged, kidnapped, and indoctrinated by church members.
+He claims to have been approached by two church elders in downtown Austin, and he says that he became disoriented after drinking a bottle of water offered by the two.
+Shortly after, they drove Reichenberger to the church complex in Wells, where he claims that he was habitually drugged and physically held against his will in an effort to brainwash him.
+After five days, his brother Ian tracked Jordan's location down via cellphone and his family travelled to Wells to get him out.
+Upon arrival, Reichenberger's family had a verbal dispute with church members, and after several hours, were finally able to get him out of the compound.
+A subsequent hair and blood analysis verified evidence of the drugging.

+In April 2018, Reichenberger recounted his story on the talk show Dr. Phil in a two parter of season 16, episodes 144-145.
+During the show, local Mainline Protestant pastor James Maddox discussed his opinion of the church.
+He believed the camera crew had spotted "sweat lodges" where people were deprived of sleep, water, and nutrition as a form of indoctrination.
 The parents of Catherine Grove also appeared and discussed their story on the show.

-In June 2022 Texas Monthly reported that one of the church's side businesses, a sawmill, was responsible for 25 percent of all reported sawmill accidents in the entire state, along with allegations of child labor law violations and unreported accidents.
+In June 2022 Texas Monthly reported that one of the church's side businesses, a sawmill, was responsible for 25% of all reported sawmill accidents in the entire state, along with allegations of child labor law violations and unreported accidents.
+The sawmill would later be cited by OSHA.
 In addition the sawmill's purported owner was sued by Green Mountain Energy for over $16,000 in unpaid electric bills.